How to shop wisely on Black Friday

 Only you know what you can afford to buy and what you want.
 Every website on the internet will tell you about stuff that's on sale and why buying it is a good idea.
 It's usually true: If an item is something everyone loves and it's at a low price, buying it can be a good decision.
 But only you can make that decision.

-I might tell you why I think you should buy a Pixel 8a (I will be).
+I might tell you why I think you should buy a Pixel 8a.
 I'll tell you why I spent my own money on one and that I think it's the best phone for the money available.
-Don't buy a Pixel 8a unless you want or need a Pixel 8a, however, no matter what I say.
+Don't buy a Pixel 8a unless you want or need one, however, no matter what I say.
 Articles like this are meant to help you decide if you know you need something but are unsure which to buy.

 Install a tool that helps you track prices, or use a website that does the same.
 Unfortunately, slowly ramping up the price of an item on the lead-up to a big sale day and then slashing it for the sale is too common.
 It means you're not really saving much money, even if the listing says you're getting it at 40% off.
 I wish Amazon, in particular, would crack down on the sellers who do it.

 Amazon is not the only game in town.
-The company may have the trademark on "Prime Day," but everyone is going to get in on the action because every other company knows you're online and shopping.
+The company may have become synonymous with Black Friday but everyone is going to get in on the action because every other company knows you're online and shopping.

 Great places to look for tech deals are Walmart, Best Buy, Newegg, and B&H Photo.
-All these places have a good reputation, and I've actually purchased items from them without any issues.
-Comparison shopping, especially during something like Prime Day, is an excellent way to save money.
+All these places have a good reputation, and I've purchased items from all of them without any issues.
+Comparison shopping, especially during a time like Black Friday, is an excellent way to save money.

 The blue Google Pixel 8a on a tea tray with blue hydrangeas above it